Six Transcribed Improvisations on La Spagna

 3. Version 3 of 6 (2014)

 A fifteenth-century-based piece performed on recorder plus audio tape?
-Well, considering it was a solo concert, I did not have many choices.
+Well, considering it was a solo concert, I had few options.
 This performance, at Coimbra’s conservatory, took place a few days before another concert with the same solo programme in Porto (version 4 below).
 Thanks to Inês Moz Caldas and Fernando Paz (who also made the audio recording used here) for their invitation to perform.

-Two great things about using pre-recorded audio for the cantus firmus: since the tape was playing it in a loop, it was always rhythmically consistent (which is really helpful when playing complex rhythmic proportions on top), and I did not have to worry about someone getting tired after playing it over and over — a real cantus firmus machine.4 So I took my time and delved into it for more than eight minutes.
+Two advantages of using pre-recorded audio for the cantus firmus: since the tape was playing it in a loop, it was always rhythmically consistent (which is really helpful when playing complex rhythmic proportions on top), and I did not have to worry about someone getting tired after playing it over and over—a real cantus firmus machine.4 So I took my time and delved into it for more than eight minutes.

 Six improvisations on La Spagna [3/6]